 All you need is a roasting tray big enough for your silverside joint.
 Plus some foil to cover the tin.

-A thermometer comes in handy but is not a must-have as we give you cooking times.
+A thermometer is handy but not a must-have as we give you cooking times.

-If not already netted, you may need some kitchen string to secure the silverside joint.
+You may need some kitchen string to secure the silverside joint if not already netted.

 Silverside Beef Cooking Times

 Preheat the oven to a low temperature of 150°C fan / 170°C / 325°F / Gas Mark 3.

 Beef roasting joint cooking times can vary depending on the oven and the size of the joint.
 Use the chart below for guidance.

 |Oven temperature |

 Gas Mark 3

 |Place beef joint on a trivet of vegetables with stock added and cover joint and tray with foil|